tylerachang/llm-behavior-survey/README.md

 # llm-behavior-survey
 Webpage for the paper: [Language Model Behavior: A Comprehensive Survey](https://arxiv.org/abs/2303.11504) (2023).

 See paper for discussion and details on each section.
+Links to citations are included below.

 ### Abstract
 Transformer language models have received widespread public attention, yet their generated text is often surprising even to NLP researchers.